freedarwuin/RunescapeAccountCreator/README.md

 If the generated username is longer than 9 characters, the numbers will be added between the prefix and suffix and the final name will be trimmed to 12 characters.

-# Jagex changed their creation procedure, so the program is broken.
-If you've fixed it, please submit a PR so I can add the fixes to the official release :)
 # I'm not responsible if you "waste" all your anti-captcha credits on this